Looking for small bathroom ideas on a budget? Well, you’re in the right place.

 Some toilet paper holders can become a valuable decorative accent in the bathroom.
-Like this giraffe toilet paper holder can comfortably fit 2-3 rolls and look amazing while doing it.
+Like this giraffe toilet paper holder can comfortably fit 2-3 rolls and is one of the most creative bathroom accessories ideas.
 And its vintage but lighthearted exterior will fit a variety of decorative styles, from mid-century modern to scandinavian.

 Or you can take a more modern route and go for this minimalist free-standing holder.
 Its sleek design will perfectly fit a contemporary bathroom.
 And if at any point you’ll find another place for the toilet paper you can start using this as a magazine or even vinyl holder.
 So you can say it’s multi-purpose and “multi-purpose” is like honey for my ears.

 When it comes to very small bathroom ideas, it is important to make every functional piece serve as a piece of decor, too.

 Yep, we are elevating everything.
 Including trash cans.

 Why settle for a sad plastic waste bin if you can have something sturdier and lovelier.
 These steel garbage containers come in a variety of colors, including white, mint, bronze and more.
 It has a 5-liter capacity and its narrow design is perfect for small spaces.

 Plus, its lidded construction fully hides its contents which is a must for any bathroom.

 We’ve already seen the power of funny kitchen wall art.
 Now, let’s all appreciate the absolute hilarity of these bathroom-themed art prints.